Chapter 19: Mobile Applications

 - Optimize the application for the device by considering factors such as screen size and orientation, network bandwidth, memory storage space, processor performance, and other hardware capabilities.

-- Consider device-specific capabilities that you can use to enhance your application functionality, such as accelerometers, graphics processing units (GPUs), global positioning systems (GPS), haptic (touch, force and vibration) feedback, compass, camera, and fingerprint readers.
+- Consider device-specific capabilities that you can use to enhance your application functionality, such as accelerometers, graphics processing units (GPUs), global positioning systems (GPS), haptic (touch, force and vibration) feedback, compass, camera,

 - If you are developing for more than one device, design first for the subset of functionality that exists on all of the devices, and then customize for device-specific features when they are detected.